-- An H&H study is not required for Stream Alteration Permits. - State of Vermont culvert sizing criteria include geomorphic sizing standards and a hydraulic check by engineers. - A post-disaster H&H study is not required when a structure has simply been repaired to predisaster condition.
+- The Vermont Stream Alteration Rule does not apply to intermittent streams.4 - An H&H study is not required for Stream Alteration Permits. - State of Vermont culvert sizing criteria already include geomorphic sizing standards which are established and checked by engineers. - A post-disaster H&H study is not required when a structure has already been repaired in accordance with Codes and Standards.